jspngh/jspngh.github.io/index.md

   - small M0 devices for motor and valve control
   - fast, feature rich STM32H7 boards with touchscreen and external flash
   - with or without RTOS (FreeRTOS)
-  - communication over I2C, CAN, UART or SPI
+  - communication over I2C, CAN, UART, SPI, BLE, ...

 ### Internal
 - Python trainer (2019-2020)